renantb/bookmarker/README.md

 ### Main changes from the original project:

-- I use the most updated version of Javascript (ES6, ES7, ES8)
+- Use the most updated version of Javascript (ES6, ES7, ES8)
-- Removed the function fetchBookmarks on html (onload="fetchBookmarks")
+- Remove the function fetchBookmarks on HTML (onload="fetchBookmarks")
-- Use forEach and filter instead the loop for
+- Use forEach and filter instead of the for loop,
 - Dark Mode

 <h1 align="center">